herb-mc/extra_enchants/README.md

 - Ignores a portion of enemy armor.
 - Compatible equipment: Axes
 - Incompatible enchantments: Damage increasing enchantments
-- Max level: 3<details><summary>Detailed description</summary>The amount of armor ignored scales with level, with diminishing returns.
+- Max level: 4<details><summary>Detailed description</summary>The amount of armor ignored scales with level, with diminishing returns.
 The precise formula for determining the percentage ignored is the following:\
-lvl / (2 * lvl + 6)
+1.8 * (lvl / (2 * lvl + 4))\
-This equates to 12.5% armor ignored at level 1, 20% armor ignored at level 2, and 25% armor ignored at level 3.\
+This equates to 30% armor ignored at level 1, 45% armor ignored at level 2, 54% armor ignored at level 3, and 60% armor ignored at level 4.\
-Effect scales infinitely, and armor ignored approaches but never reaches 50%.</details>
+Effect scales infinitely, and armor ignored approaches but never reaches 90%.</details>

 ### *Dextrous*
 - Increases attack speed.